Brick Court Chambers

 Firdaus accepts instructions across all areas of commercial litigation.
 His recent experience includes:

-• RAKIA v Azima, Dechert & Others – claim alleging state-sponsored hacking and the procurement of High Court and Court Appeal judgment by means of fraud by the Defendants (as a pupil, assisting Craig Morrison KC, acting for Dechert LLP)
+• RAKIA v Azima, Dechert & Others – claim alleging state-sponsored hacking and the procurement of High Court and Court Appeal judgment by means of fraud by the Defendants (as a pupil, assisting Craig Morrison KC in acting for Dechert LLP)

-• Savannah SA v SAR – proceedings brought by a Swiss business against a Senegalese oil and gas company alleging repudiation of a contract for the sale of petrol and diesel (as a pupil, assisting Craig Morrison KC, acting for Société Africaine de Raffinage)
+• Savannah SA v SAR – proceedings brought by a Swiss business against a Senegalese oil and gas company alleging repudiation of a contract for the sale of petrol and diesel (as a pupil, assisting Craig Morrison KC in acting for Société Africaine de Raffinage)

-• IBM v LzLabs GmbH & Others – contractual claim alleging an unlawful scheme by the Defendants to reverse-engineer IBM’s mainframe software (as a pupil, assisting Craig Morrison KC, acting for IBM UK Ltd)
+• IBM v LzLabs GmbH & Others – contractual claim alleging an unlawful scheme by the Defendants to reverse-engineer IBM’s mainframe software (as a pupil, assisting Craig Morrison KC in acting for IBM UK Ltd)

-• Thurrock Council v Liam Kavanagh and Rockfire Capital – claim against a businessman and his company in respect of investment funds fraudulently misappropriated from a government council (as a pupil, assisting Craig Morrison KC, acting for Thurrock Borough Council)
+• Thurrock Council v Liam Kavanagh and Rockfire Capital – claim against a businessman and his company in respect of investment funds fraudulently misappropriated from a government council (as a pupil, assisting Craig Morrison KC in acting for Thurrock Borough Council)

-• Visa v Luxottica Retail – proceedings brought in respect of an alleged breach of a settlement agreement by the Defendant (as a pupil, assisting Daniel Piccinin KC, acting for Visa Inc)
+• Visa v Luxottica Retail – proceedings brought in respect of an alleged breach of a settlement agreement by the Defendant (as a pupil, assisting Daniel Piccinin KC in acting for Visa Inc)

-• ESS and Tiger v Capita – intellectual property dispute concerning the continuing validity of a licence granted over the SIMS educational software (as a pupil, assisting Craig Morrison KC, acting for ESS and Tiger UK Bidco Limited)
+• ESS and Tiger v Capita – intellectual property dispute concerning the continuing validity of a licence granted over the SIMS educational software (as a pupil, assisting Craig Morrison KC in acting for ESS and Tiger UK Bidco Limited)

-• Assensus v Wirsol – claim brought against a solar power developer for allegedly unpaid contractual bonuses (as a pupil, assisting Craig Morrison KC, acting for Wirsol Energy Limited)
+• Assensus v Wirsol – claim brought against a solar power developer for allegedly unpaid contractual bonuses (as a pupil, assisting Craig Morrison KC in acting for Wirsol Energy Limited)

 • COMPETITION M